CODENAME TEMPEST

 The goal of the United States Information Assurance (IA) is to assure the availability, integrity, and confidentiality of information and information systems.
 The IA covers communications security (COMSEC), computer security (COMPUSEC), and EMSEC which are all interdependent.
 EMSEC addresses the “confidentiality” requirement.
 The objective of EMSEC is to deny access to classified and, in some instances, unclassified but sensitive information and contain compromising emanations within an accessible space.
 Therefore, it protects valuable information by shielding it from unauthorized entities.

-At present, not only cathode ray tubes (CRT) but also liquid crystal display (LCD) monitors, laptops, printers, the majority of microchips and other information systems, all emit varying degrees of electromagnetic radiation (EMR) into either the surrounding atmosphere or into some conductive medium (such as communications wires, power lines or even water piping).
+At present, not only cathode ray tubes (CRT) but also LCD touch monitors, laptops, printers, military touch screens, the majority of microchips, and other information systems, all emit varying degrees of electromagnetic radiation (EMR) into either the surrounding atmosphere or into some conductive medium (such as communications wires, power lines, or even water piping).

 Leaking emanations can be monitored at different ranges depending on the ambient conditions.
 In most cases, the leaking signal can be captured and observed 200-300 meters away from the device.
 However, if the signal is being transmitted through a conductive medium (such as a power line), monitoring can occur over much longer distances (many kilometers).